Bill Kaysing: Lovell defamation lawsuit

 On August 29, 1996, Kaysing filed a defamation lawsuit in Santa Cruz County Superior Court against astronaut Jim Lovell for calling his claims "wacky" in an article by Rafer Guzmán for Metro Silicon Valley.
 Lovell is quoted:

 The guy is wacky.
 His position makes me feel angry.
 We spent a lot of time getting ready to go to the Moon.
 We spent a lot of money, we took great risks, and it's something everybody in this country should be proud of.

 The case was dismissed in 1997.

-Kaysing's Theory

 Original theory from We Never Went to the Moon (1976)

 Kaysing describes preparation for the launch as normal, but since Rocketdyne F-1 engines in the first stage of the Saturn V rocket were "totally unreliable," a cluster of "five booster engines of the more dependable B-1 type as used in the C-1 cluster for the Atlas missile" were secretly installed, one inside each of the Saturn V's five F-1s.